-Rockface Developments Limited intend to apply for permission for development at a 2.56 Ha site at Kingswood Road and Kingswood Avenue, Citywest Business Campus, Dublin 24.
-The lands are generally bounded to the south-east by Kingswood Avenue, south-west and north-west by existing built development and to the north-east by Kingswood Road.
+The Client intends to apply for permission for development at this approximately 2.62 hectare (Ha) Site at Kingswood Road and Kingswood Avenue, Citywest Business Campus, Dublin 24.
+The lands are bounded to the southeast by Kingswood Avenue, to the south-west by an ancillary car park associated with Citywest Business Campus, to the northwest by Kingswood Business Centre and Ardsolus Residential Development and to the northeast by Kingswood Road.

-The development will comprise the provision of a warehouse with ancillary office and staff facilities and associated development.
-The warehouse will have a maximum height of 18 metres with a gross floor area of 11,691 sq. m including a warehouse area (10,604 sq. m), ancillary staff facilities (499 sq. m) and ancillary office area (588 sq. m).
+The Proposed Development will comprise the provision of a warehouse with ancillary office and staff facilities and associated development.
+The warehouse will have a maximum height of 18m with a gross floor area of 11,691m2 including a warehouse area (10,604m2), ancillary staff facilities (499m2) and ancillary office area (588m2).

-The development will also include: a vehicular and pedestrian entrance to the site from Kingswood Road, a separate HGV entrance from Kingswood Avenue; 64 No. ancillary car parking spaces; covered bicycle parking; HGV parking and yards; level access goods doors; dock levellers; access gates; hard and soft landscaping; canopy; lighting; boundary treatments; ESB substation; plant; and all associated site development works above and below ground.
+The Proposed Development will also include: a vehicular and pedestrian entrance to the site from Kingswood Road, a separate HGV entrance from Kingswood Avenue; 64No. ancillary car parking spaces; covered bicycle parking; HGV parking and yards; level access goods doors; dock levellers; access gates; hard and soft landscaping; canopy; lighting; boundary treatments; ESB substation; plant; and all associated site development works above and below ground.